-American Express offers quite the money-saving perk to military personnel: the issuer waives the annual fees for its credit cards – even for The Platinum Card® from American Express , which comes with a $550 annual fee price tag.
+American Express offers quite the money-saving perk to military personnel: the issuer waives the annual fees for its credit cards – even for The Platinum Card® from American Express , which comes with a $695 annual fee price tag.
 (American Express is a CardRatings advertiser.
-Terms apply.
-See Rates and Fees.)
+See Rates and Fees; terms apply.)

-This is largely an under-the-radar perk, but can be a huge money saver for American Express cardholders, especially if you're a service member who wants to enjoy the lucrative luxury perks that accompany The Platinum Card® from American Express.
-As an added bonus, the spouses of military personnel are also eligible for the annual-fee waiver.
-Terms apply.
+This is largely an under-the-radar perk, but can be a huge money saver for American Express cardholders, especially if you're a service member who wants to enjoy the lucrative luxury perks that accompany The Platinum Card® from American Express, or the everyday practicality of the American Express® Gold Card, which might be a more suitable option for some credit card users during the current COVID-19 pandemic.
+As an added bonus, spouses of military personnel are also eligible for the annual-fee waiver.

 Before you start crunching numbers only related to your annual fee savings, know this: The Servicemembers Civil Rights Act (SCRA) offers protections to active duty military personnel and their spouses when it comes to a number of financial situation and loan terms and those terms apply regardless of credit card issuer.
 Amex takes it a step further, however, with the annual-fee waiver.
 More on the SRCA below, but first, let's look at some of the top Amex cards military personnel should consider in light of this annual-fee waiver perk.